totaljs/flow/readme.md

 	// returns {Object} e.g. { inputs: [disabled inputs], outputs: [disabled outputs] } if nothing passed in
 	// +v5.0.0

+	component.reoptions(new_options);
+	// returns {Component}
+	// The method reconfigures the entire component again with new options
+	// +v6.1.5

 	// =====================
 	// PROPERTIES
 	// =====================